James4Ever0/notes/Export REPL command history to script file.md

 %history -g
 # view specific session history, like session 1
 %history 1/
+# -o for showing output, -p for appending ">>>" in front of input lines, -t for translating magic functions into valid python code
+%history -opt
 # for more, type the %quickref command and type /hist<Enter>
 # detailed reference can be found in %magic
 ```